Russian strikes force Ukraine to face hours-long power cuts

 Kudrytskyi added that the power situation at critical facilities such as hospitals and schools has been stabilized.

-In the northeastern Kharkiv region, overnight shelling and missile strikes targeted “critical infrastructure” and damaged energy equipment, according to governor Oleh Syniehubov.
+Those facilities were targeted overnight in the northeastern Kharkiv region, where energy equipment was damaged, according to governor Oleh Syniehubov.
 Eight people including energy crews and police were injured trying to clear up the debris, he said.

 Moscow’s attacks on Ukraine’s energy and power facilities have fueled fears of what the dead of winter will bring.
 Ukraine’s energy infrastructure had again been targeted Thursday, two days after Russia unleashed a nationwide barrage of more than 100 missiles and drones that knocked out power to 10 million people.